-Prerequisite: None.
+Prerequisite: 8th grade STAAR Social Studies Meets or Masters.
 (Please view Honors and AP Course Considerations before selecting this course)

 Course Description: This AP course fulfills the requirement for World Geography and provides the student with a learning experience equivalent to that obtained in a college course.
 This course introduces the systematic study of patterns and processes that have shaped human understanding, use, and alteration of Earth's surface.
 Students employ spatial concepts and landscape analysis to examine human social organization and its environmental consequences.
 Approved College Board teacher syllabus required.